It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 type.
 As Rachel is busy sorting out her educational future and Cuckoo is in the process of writing a self-help book that he is convinced will put him somewhere between Jesus and Gandhi, they move back into the family home, an arrangement that works very well for them but less so for Ken.
 For while Cuckoo's eccentric ways manage to win over Lorna, strait-laced Ken is hardly convinced, perceiving himself as the Only Sane Man

 while his home is invaded by an idiot with a questionable perception of personal space.

 Throw in Rachel's horny, apathetic, self-obsessed teenage brother and you've got the basic formula for Cuckoo

 Series 2 introduced two major cast changes: Tamla Kari (Rachel) was replaced by Esther Smith, and Cuckoo was written out because of Andy Samberg's other work commitments and replaced by his long lost son Dale (Taylor Lautner

 ).
-It also introduced a new recurring character in the form of Rachel's new boyfriend Ben; a safe and boring solicitor who works with Ken.
+It also introduced a new regular character in the form of Rachel's new boyfriend Ben (Matt Lacey); a safe and boring solicitor who works with Ken and Rachel.

 The series provides examples of the following tropes;

 - Alternate Character Interpretation: Invoked by Ken, who initially believes that Cuckoo is a conman who tricks naive young women into marrying him, all the while fleecing their rich parents for money.